zubyj/react-project-based-learning/README.md

 # React projects
-### Collection of small projects to learn react
+### Collection of small projects to learn React

-Many projects built on top of this [tutorial](https://github.com/john-smilga/react-projects)
+These projects were made from following this [tutorial](https://github.com/john-smilga/react-projects)

 I would highly recommend it.
 Great teacher and I learned a lot!